mapo3mapo-rgb/localcafe/README.md

 - User input checks on contact page
 - User input checks on the checkout pop-up from the shop page
-- Enforcing on providing all mandatory field in the checkout pop-up (currently it allows to submit it empty, would be disaster in a real workd production scenario)

 ## How to run it?